boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/aws-opensearch.md

 1. Enter a name and description (optional) for the data source.
 2. To connect to an Amazon Web Service hosted Open Search instance, use the connection type as Open Distro.
 3. Enter a valid Open Search `server` or `hostname` in the Server Name text box.
-4. Enter the `port`, in which the server is running in the port text box.
+4. Enter the `port` in which the server is running in the port text box.
 5. Choose the `Extract` mode option for this connection.
 6. Enter a valid `username` in the Username text box.
 7. Enter a valid `password` in the Password text box.